 A Peace Park & Miyajima Island

 Hiroshima is where the first atomic bomb was dropped in WWII creating unimaginable devastation.
 Today this important rebuilt city has become a beacon of hope and education towards abolishing nuclear weapons and promoting peace.
 Visit the Hiroshima Peace Memorial Museum and Park, home to many poignant memorials and monuments that chronicle the reality of that fateful event.
 If you wish, take the opportunity to view the sights from atop the Orizuri Tower overlooking the park.
-After lunch, ride a ferry to the island of Miyajima and see the Itsukushima Shrine, known for its "floating" torii gate.
+For lunch, your family is in for a special treat as you learn to make okonomiyaki, a crepe-like pancake that is topped with a variety of meat, seafood, vegetables and cheese.
+Prepare it the way you like and enjoy a taste of this favorite Japanese treat.
+A short ferry ride this afternoon brings you to the island of Miyajima for a visit to the Itsukushima Shrine, known for its "floating" torii gate.
 Home to hundreds of free-roaming Sitka deer, the island is regarded as one of the most scenic spots in Japan.
 Ferry back to your hotel in Hiroshima where the evening is free to enjoy as you wish.

 Charming Kyoto